Euro Under-21 finals: Jovic, England, Kean and the biggest disappointments of Italy 2019 | Goal.com

 Madrid fans are now watching his every move with interest, which will only make the striker all the more disappointed with his Euros campaign.

-Admittedly, Serbia were exposed as a side badly out of their depth in Italy, losing all three games and scoring only once, via the penalty spot.
+Admittedly, Serbia were exposed as a side badly out of their depth in Italy, with the legendary Rade Bogdanovic even calling for every member of the squad to be forced to do a year in the army to learn some discipline after losing all three games and scoring only once, via the penalty spot.

-In addition, they wouldn't have made it this far without Jovic, who top-scored for his nation with seven goals during their qualifying campaign.
+In addition, it is worth remembering that they wouldn't have made it this far without Jovic, who top-scored for his nation with seven goals during their qualifying campaign.

+"I did not play as good as I can," he acknowledged.
+"But a couple of games can not kill everything I showed last season."

-Nonetheless, Jovic offered little to illustrate why Madrid elected to pay €70m to prise him away from Eintracht Frankurt this summer.
+Very true, but Jovic nonetheless offered little to illustrate why Madrid elected to pay €70m to prise him away from Eintracht Frankurt this summer.

 In two appearances in Italy, he didn't register a single goal or assist, failed to complete a single dribble and managed just five shots on goal, only one of which hit the target.
 At no point, did he look like a player usurping Karim Benzema as Madrid's first-choice No.9.